-MongoDB is a document based database that supports JSON.
+MongoDB is a document-based database that supports JSON.
 This is the best and open-source NoSQL database.
 In the articles earlier, you’ve seen how to install MongoDB component sets on a Windows system and also checked how to use a simple sort example as well.
-Now is the good time to understand the need of using a GUI tool to carry out your DB related activities.
+Now is a good time to understand the need for using a GUI tool to carry out your DB related activities.

 Consider the following screen where you use a Command prompt screen to start your MongoDB services:

 And the following screen to stop your MongoDB service:

 Though a Windows Service (if configured following the previous MongoDB installation on Windows article) helps you do these basic operations via a Windows Service (shown in the screen below) but the basic operations of using the Database cannot be achieved via command line.
 Development takes a toll as there would huge efforts in understanding the data on the database using just the command line utilities.

 A MongoDB GUI not only helps developers increase their productivity but also helps in managing the database with large amounts of data.
 Now that the need for a GUI tool to access the MongoDB database is mandatory, let’s take a peek on to the internet for best available options to choose from.